 5.2.5.
 Academic institutions for our distance learning and training courses

 We only share personal information with such third parties to the extent necessary for them to provide such assistance.

 We may share your personal information with trusted event and media partner organisations for their marketing purposes in accordance with local data laws.
 If your personal information is subject to European data protection laws, we may share your personal information with third parties for informative and marketing purposes, unless you tell us otherwise.
 If you are based in Canada, will only pass on your information to our third-party partners for marketing purposes where we have your consent to do so.

-We may share your personal information with third parties outside CAPP Events in the event of a sale, merger, acquisition, partnership, joint venture, or negotiations related to the same with respect to all or part of our business.
+We may share your personal information with third parties outside CAPP Events & Training in the event of a sale, merger, acquisition, partnership, joint venture, or negotiations related to the same with respect to all or part of our business.